brianguenter/FastDifferentiation.jl/README.md

 **FD** transforms the input expression graph into a derivative graph[^a], *D*, and then factors *D* to generate an efficient expression for the derivative.
 This is fundamentally different from forward and reverse automatic differentiation.

-If you need to do further analysis on the symbolic derivative converting between Symbolics.jl and **FD** symbolic forms is straightforward using a separate package [FDConversion](https://github.com/brianguenter/FDConversion/tree/main) which will be available soon[^b].

 The efficiency of **FD** comes from analysis of the graph structure of the function rather than sophisticated algebraic simplification rules.
 By default **FD** applies only these algebraic simplications[^c] to expressions:
 * `x×0=>0`
 * `x×1=>x`